Reach out to The Jewish Theological Seminary's admissions department to confirm any application fees and information.

 The Jewish Theological Seminary offers early decision but not early action.
 Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-Some students apply to college early because they hope it will boost their chances of acceptance.
+Some students apply early because they believe it will increase their chances of getting in.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of admission, since it shows that you are very interested in a school.
+Applying early may increase the chance of being admitted, since it demonstrates that you are very interested in a school.

 It is very difficult to be admitted as a transfer student.